Looking for new ways to teach the Bible to your kids? Don’t underestimate the power of Bible games!

 I would recommend splitting the deck by Old Testament/ New Testament and playing with one or the other for younger kids (or even split into sections of the Bible).

-My twelve-year-old and I loved playing this game together.
+My middle schooler and I loved playing this game together.
 It involves sets of parable cards and kingdom cards.

 The object is to be the first to complete your parable sets, which then tells the story of Bible parables in a series of pictures.

 There are chances to steal your opponent’s parable cards, but you can also be forced to give your cards up if you draw the “oopsie” card.